 Most lenders require a valid South African ID, proof of income, and recent bank statements to complete affordability checks.
 Requirements vary by lender, but accurate details and up-to-date documentation can improve approval speed.

-Cash loans are usually repaid through monthly instalments or debit orders.
-Repayment terms depend on the lender and loan agreement, and you should always review the total repayable amount before accepting an offer.
+Cash loans are usually repaid through instalments or debit orders over an agreed term.

-A cash loan is a short-term borrowing option that provides money directly to your bank account, usually through an online application and affordability assessment.

-Cash loans are usually repaid through monthly instalments or debit orders.
 Repayment terms depend on the lender and loan agreement.
+Always review the instalment amount, repayment dates, and total amount repayable before accepting an offer.

+A cash loan is a type of short-term loan that provides funds directly into your bank account after an online application and affordability assessment.
+These loans are typically used for immediate financial needs.

+Cash loans are usually repaid in fixed instalments through debit orders or scheduled payments.
+The repayment term depends on the lender and the loan agreement.

-Cash loans are general-purpose loans, while emergency loans are typically used for urgent situations like medical expenses or emergency repairs.
-If you are facing urgent medical bills or emergency repairs, explore emergency loans.
+Cash loans are general-purpose loans, while emergency loans are specifically designed for urgent situations like medical expenses or unexpected repairs.
+If you need urgent funding, you can explore emergency loan options.